EliCohen/legal/mystocky/privacy-policy.md

 ### 6.1 Access and Portability

 - You have the right to access, review, and obtain a copy of your personal data
-- Your inventory data is stored on your device in a standard iOS app format and can be backed up via iTunes or iCloud Backup
+- Your inventory data is stored on your device in a standard iOS app format and can be backed up via Finder or iCloud Backup

 ### 6.2 Deletion